Social Media Beginner Updated 2026-03-22

 Optimal posting time is the day and time when your specific audience is most active and likely to engage with your content on a given social media platform.

 Algorithms reward early engagement.
 A post that gets likes, comments, and shares within the first 30-60 minutes gets pushed to more people.
 Posting when your audience is online means more early engagement, which means more algorithmic distribution, which means more organic reach.
-It’s a cascade — and timing triggers it.
+It’s a cascade.
+And timing triggers it.

 Sprout Social’s 2024 analysis found that the best times to post on Instagram are Tuesday and Wednesday between 10 AM-1 PM.
 But here’s the catch: those are averages.
 YOUR optimal time depends on YOUR audience’s behavior, not industry benchmarks.